pmacct/pmacct/docs/README_BGP_BMP_HA.md

     * router delay in sending the BMP/BGP messages to different collectors (unknown, estimate max couple of seconds)
     * network and redis querying delays (minor)

-  * In case that the daemon should change to active state, all messages in the queue are immediately forwarded to kafka.
-This makes sure that no BMP messages are dropped during the failover period.
+  * In case that the daemon should change to active state, all messages in the queue are immediately forwarded to Kafka.
+This makes sure that no BMP/BGP messages are dropped during the failover period.
 Keep in mind however, that some duplicate packets might arrive at the data collection in these failover situations.

   * A thread handles the discarding of messages from the queue after they've been there for more than the message expiry timeout (i.e. 10s), while another thread handles the forwarding of all the messages in the queue to the data collection as soon as the daemon becomes active.